chrisvwx/LLLplus.jl/README.md

 dimension fixed at `32`.
 The curve is created by varying the `δ` parameter from `.29` to `.99` in steps of `.2`; the larger times and smaller norms correspond to the largest `δ` values.
-Though the `l2avx` function is competitive with fplll in this case, in many other cases the fplll code is significantly faster.
+Though the `l2avx` function is competitive with fplll in this case, in most cases the fplll code is faster.

 ![Time vs reduction quality](docs/src/assets/timeVsmallest_25bitsInt64.png)